Special Business Licenses/Permits

 Any other individual(s) interested in selling fruit and/or produce that is not grown in Washington State, from a regular location for less than 30 days per year, will be required to apply for the temporary stand license.
 If the intended stand is for more than 30 days per year, the applicant will need to apply for a standard business license AND a Temporary Use Permit - available through the Planning Department.

-Applicants interested in operating a fireworks stand must submit an applicant for a temporary stand.
+Applicants interested in operating a fireworks stand must submit an application for a temporary stand.
 Fireworks stands must be located on commercially zoned property and are limited to the dates of June 28th through July 4th.
 Applicants must have the temporary stand application filled out in whole and signed by the property owner (a copy of the lease agreement may be substituted for the owner's signature).
 The Puyallup Municipal Code requires fireworks stand to submit a "Certificate of Insurance" and additionally ensured endorsement, listing the applicant as primary and the City as additionally insured for completed operations.
 All applications must be submitted to the City Clerk's Office, 333 South Meridian, Puyallup, Washington.

 Applicants wishing to operate a Christmas tree stand must complete the temporary stand application.
 All stands must be located in a commercially zoned location.
 The applicant must have the Temporary Stand Application filled out in whole (a copy of the lease agreement may be substituted for the owner's signature) and turned in five working days prior to the opening of the stand.
 All applications must be submitted to the City Clerk's Office, 333 South Meridian, Puyallup, Washington.